-The "Unit" large molecular model set atoms can be configured with any standard VSEPR geometry by means of 3 different "bond pegs" as shown in the image.
+Unit large atoms can be configured with any standard VSEPR geometry by means of 3 different "bond pegs" as shown in the image.
 Unit atoms come in two halves, so "equator" refers to the space between them that can accept the radial peg.

-The leftmost bond peg is the 4/8 which is used to construct the most common geometry, tetrahedral (sp3) or 8 coordinate (metals).
+The 4/8 peg on the right is used to construct the tetrahedral (sp3) atoms or 8 coordinate atoms for metals.

 |69175||Unit Organic Chem.
 Large Lecture Hall Molecular Model Set||2|